Namoshek/DataTables.NetStandard/README.md

 in above example.
 This means you can simply add your plugin JavaScript code in your view right after rendering the DataTable in order to have access to the table through the `dt_PersonDataTable` variable.

-As an example, you can have a look at the [sample project](DataTables.NetStandard.Sample/) where we are using a DataTable extension package called
+As an example, you can have a look at the following sample where we are using a DataTable extension package called [yadcf](https://github.com/vedmack/yadcf).
-[yadcf](https://github.com/vedmack/yadcf).
 It provides filters for individual columns and can be initialized easily.
 For better illustration, here a full example including the rendering of the DataTable script: